 It never crossed in my mind to have a trip to Nepal.
 Perhaps because it wasn’t exactly the most popular tourist destination for people in Indonesia.
 I wasn’t even sure who was the initiator of the trip I was invited to join.

 In the beginning I did not want to go because it was difficult for me to get leave permission from the office and the tour cost was quite expensive.
-However, after a few times browsing for information about Nepal, I finally decided I had to visit that country.
+However, after a few times browsing for information Nepal, I finally decided I had to visit that country.
 Of course after obtaining my leave request approved first.

 Although I had seen the pictures of some of the more popular Nepal destinations on the Internet, I could not wait to see in person what Nepal looks like.
 And after having seen the beauty of Nepal, my only regret was that why I had to be doubtful about coming on the trip.

 I found Nepal amazing, especially the place called the Australian Camp.
 It was the best.
 Australian Camp is a place with a large grass field filled with pretty little flowers, with a stunning view of the great Annapurna mountains.
 To get there you have to trek for a few hours.
 The path is sometimes steep but not difficult, my older trip companions could do it with no problem.

 During the climbing, we were helped by Sherpa, an ethnic group from the most mountainous region of Nepal, high in the Himalayas.
 They help us brought our luggages except the camera and water to drink.

 Each Sherpa carrying a load about 100kg, and how they brought it was to put a strap/hook in the head and stuff on their back.
 They are usually looking for money in this way.
 In climbing mission we have to share the road with Donkey.
 Donkey is usually used as a means of transporting goods from the ground to the Australian camp.